swingcool/kapua/README.md

 docker run -td --name kapua-console --link kapua-sql:db --link kapua-broker:broker --link kapua-elasticsearch:es --env commons.db.schema.update=true -p 8080:8080 kapua/kapua-console
 docker run -td --name kapua-api --link kapua-sql:db --link kapua-broker:broker --link kapua-elasticsearch:es --env commons.db.schema.update=true -p 8081:8080 kapua/kapua-api
 ```
+**Note:**
+The broker.ip property in the broker container should be customized to fit your network configuration, so change the '127.0.0.1' network interface should be changed depending on your system.

 The command lines above start a Docker container for each of the services mentioned above.